INTRODUCTION TO THE FREQUENT DANCE LISTS

 - The regional variation of the dances that appear in the top 10 of at least one region.

-This shows how specific dances are ignored or super-popular in one region compared to the other regions.
+This shows how specific dances are either neglected or super-popular in one region compared to other regions.

-- The 200 most frequent reels in programmes
+- The 200 most frequent reels across all regions

-- The 200 most frequent jigs in programmes
+- The 200 most frequent jigs across all regions

-- The 175 most frequent strathpeys in programmes
+- The 200 most frequent strathpeys across all regions

 - Dances that appear most often in the specific positions on the programme

 This was created so that programme compilers could look for appropriate dances for key positions in the programme.
 The one position that has come up with the most interesting result is the last dance on the programme.
 Astonishingly, THREE dances between them occupy this position on 30% of the programmes I have received.
-So more than every fourth programme has one of Mairi’s Wedding (top with 291 occurrences), De'il Amang the Tailors (269) and Reel of the Royal Scots (254) as the last dance of the evening.
+So more than every fourth programme has one of Mairi’s Wedding (top with 318 occurrences), De'il Amang the Tailors (300) and Reel of the Royal Scots (278) as the last dance of the evening.
 Add Reel of the 51st and The Montgomeries' Rant to that and we are up to 40%.
-Hooper’s Jig with 118 occurrences stands out at the top of the list of dances chosen to start off programmes, although EH3 7AF is narrowing the gap.
-The “before the break” dance of choice is The Montgomeries' Rant and “after the break” it is Pelorus Jack, while Shiftin' Bobbins is the most frequent “extra”
+Hooper’s Jig with 140 occurrences stands out at the top of the list of dances chosen to start off programmes, although EH3 7AF is very close to overtaking it.
+The “before the break” dance of choice is The Montgomeries' Rant and “after the break” it is Pelorus Jack, while Shiftin' Bobbins is the most frequent “extra”.

 - Most frequent dances by weighting

-This is an alternative to List 1 and tries to counteract the sheer bulk of programmes in List 1 dating from early on which tends to work against dances that have only been published recently.
+This is an alternative to List 1 and puts more importance on recent programmes, whilst still considering not discarding older programmes.
 List 15 is compiled taking into account the date of the programme and the number of dancers attending.
 Dances appearing on a recent programme with many dancers attending score higher than dances appearing on an old programme with fewer dancers.
-In this list programmes from 2008 to 2014 are excluded and those from 2015 have only 20% of the weighting of those from 2019.
+So in this list programmes from 2018 have only 20% of the weighting of those from 2022.
+What this list reveals, which List 1 doesn’t, is that on this basis four recent dances are proving hugely popular – Trip to Timber Ridge, Farewell to Balfour Road, The Aviator and Triple Happiness.

 - Most frequent dances from Beginner Events

-This is the second appearance of List 16 and shows which dances appear on programmes of events that seem to be geared towards new dancers.
-I have 89 events which I have concluded are beginner friendly (mainly due to “Nice and Easy” or similar words in the event name).
-It is still in its infancy, as can be seen by the big leaps in order from its previous publication, but hopefully this will encourage people to contribute programmes from such events.
-Some of the dances that appear in this list are not what one would classify as easy, but beginner events often include dances that will attract more experienced dancers to make up the numbers.
+This is the third appearance of List 17 and shows which dances appear on programmes of events that seem to be geared towards new dancers.
+I have 106 events which are classified beginner friendly (mainly due to “Nice and Easy” or similar words in the event name or the contributor denoting it as “beginner”).
+Hopefully this will encourage people to contribute programmes from such events.
+This is still a very volatile list.
+Some of the dances that appear in this list are not what one would classify as easy, but beginner dances often include dances that will attract more experienced dancers to make up the numbers.
 These are also likely to drop out over time.